 Yet when it came time for Bliss and his cohort to leave college and join the professional ranks, this upward trend had broken down completely.
 For those Americans with professional-grade talent, the mid-1980s were, in most every soccer-relevant respect, a complete and utter shit show.
 That Generation Zero navigated this period and ultimately found itself competing in Italy that summer of 1990 was, to them, nothing short of miraculous.

-The NASL, after several years of declining fortunes, fully expired in 1984 and would not be replaced by a legitimate national league for 12 long years.
+It wasn’t just the USMNT that suffered.
+After several years of declining fortunes, NASL fully expired in 1984 and would not be replaced by a legitimate national league for 12 long years.
 Until 1996, when MLS commenced operations, there would be no national, outdoor circuit where American professionals could train, compete or generally hone their individual games.
 At the time, this fact tended to boggle the minds of soccer aficionados worldwide (even if it raised barely a popular ripple here, outside hard-core soccer circles).
 Even tiny countries like Honduras and Burkina Faso maintained national soccer leagues, year after year, without fail.
 How could the richest, most powerful nation on Earth not have one?

 In this and myriad organizational respects, American soccer arrived in Italy that summer of 1990 straight from the Island of Disarray.
-Because there was no league, neither were there club-sponsored academies to develop young talent (in truth, NASL, during its all-too-brief existence, did next none of this talent development either).
+Because there was no league, neither were there club-sponsored academies to develop young talent (in truth, NASL did next none of this talent development during its all-too-brief existence).
 There was no broader, cultural interest in the sport — it was largely seen as a game for kids, a reputation it cemented during the 1970s but had failed to build upon.
 To wit, there was certainly no soccer on television during post-1984, domestic or otherwise.

 Previous World Cup qualification efforts — those leading up to 1982 and 1986, in particular — weren’t just unsuccessful; they were unmitigated disasters, a fact that surprised those competing for the USMNT during this period not in the least.